 - The workout must have been recorded on a GPS device.
 Manual workouts are not accepted.

-- The start time of your workout must be between 00:01am Saturday morning of the ORIGINAL SCHEDULED event weekend and 11:59pm on the Wednesday after the RESCHEDULED IN-PERSON event.
+- The start time of your workout must be between 00:01am Saturday morning of the ORIGINAL SCHEDULED event weekend and 11:59pm on the Sunday one week after the RESCHEDULED IN-PERSON event.

 - The workout distance completed must be within our acceptable tolerance.
 For each distance, we’ve set the tolerances as follows: